robotpy/robotpy-ctre/README.rst

 This is a python wrapper around the CTRE Phoenix library.
 The RobotPy project is not associated with or endorsed by Cross The Road Electronics.

+**NOTE**: CTRE only supports simulation for the following platforms:

+* Linux (64-bit only)
+* Windows (64-bit only)

+Other platforms will fail to install with an 404 error.

 Documentation
 =============